HariCipher/Splunk-failed-login-detection/README.md

-# PowerShell Script Block Logging Detection — Splunk (Event ID 4104)
+# Failed Login Detection — Splunk (Event ID 4625)

 ---

 ## What this is

-A Splunk detection for suspicious PowerShell activity using Windows Script Block Logging (Event ID 4104).
-The rule catches common attacker patterns encoded commands, download cradles, `Invoke-Expression`, obfuscation keywords  by matching against the script content logged by PowerShell itself.

-Getting this working was less about writing the SPL query and more about figuring out why nothing was showing up in Splunk.
-Troubleshooting took longer than the actual detection logic.
+A basic failed login detection using Windows Security Event ID 4625 inside Splunk.

+The goal was not just to find failed authentication attempts, but to inspect how Windows actually logs failed logons, validate important fields, and turn the query into a usable Splunk alert.

+This ended up being more useful as a telemetry validation exercise than just a simple detection rule.

 ---